MerlinStacks/woodash-dashboard/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of WooDash seriously.
-If you believe you have found a security vulnerability in WooDash, please report it to us as described below.
+We take the security of OverSeek seriously.
+If you believe you have found a security vulnerability in OverSeek, please report it to us as described below.

 **Please do not report security vulnerabilities through public GitHub issues.**